casunlight/NYCDataScience_HadoopClass/README.md

    - see a download file window, choose a secure folder to save your .pem file which will be your private key.
 For me, I get the file called "EC2UbuntuLTSThreeT1Micro.pem";

 4. create EC2 instances
-   - Each instance is like a seperate machine.
+   - How to understand instance? each instance is like a seperate machine(or pc or laptop).
    - on your left panel of EC2 dashboard,, click on "instances" category's "instances";
    - click on button "launch instance";